+'''

+Discount_rate := Choice(Self,0)

-Discount\rate := Choice(Self,0) Domain of Discount\rate := [8%,10%,12%]
+Domain of Discount_rate := [8%,10%,12%]

-NlpDefine(..., SetContext: Discount\rate)
+NlpDefine(..., SetContext: Discount_rate)

+'''

 If the Over parameter is also specified, for example with other indexes, the parameter specified in SetContext should also be specified in Over.
-If the context variable evaluates to a single number, it is not set (hence, it will work fine with Choice(), abstracting only when All is selected in the choice pulldown).
+If the context variable evaluates to a single number, it is not set (hence, it works fine with Choice(), abstracting only when All is selected in the Choice pull-down menu).

-The use of Over and SetContext may allow array abstraction in some situations, but they are not always applicable, and not always the best way to achieve an array-abstractable optimization.
+The use of Over and SetContext allow array abstraction in some situations, but they are not always applicable, and not always the best way to achieve an array-abstractable optimization.
 In the The Airline Example for NLP below, a variety of other techniques are demonstrated.